 Surely you can leverage the efficient machine you've already built for lead management, right?

-Although the parts are generally the same, a lead management process for ABM is another animal entirely—and wildly different from what you are now probably doing.
+Although the parts are generally the same, an ABM lead management process is another animal entirely—and wildly different from what you are now probably doing.
 Key changes include a different...

 - Definition of lead management

 Defining Lead Management Process for ABM Leads

 Most current lead management processes are structured for regular demand generation vs. ABM lead generation.
 So, the first step is to create a working definition for ABM lead management vs. traditional lead management (LM).

 The traditional lead management process flow generates qualified leads, passes them (hopefully) seamlessly and efficiently to Sales, and Sales/Marketing processes them through to close.

 In contrast, in the ABM lead management methodology, Marketing and Sales work together as a team to identify opportunities for a set of targeted accounts.
 It is a deliberate, personalized, and strategic approach to lead management applied to top accounts.

 The biggest difference between a traditional lead management program and an ABM program is the mindset of Marketing and Sales.

 The mindset for a traditional program is like a factory: Think about a lead being built as it goes down a conveyor belt.
 At each station, Marketing does something to the lead to move it to the hand-off point to Sales.
 In this lead factory, the workers in Sales are not always at their stations, because they have other jobs to do; they often get to the work associated with a lead when they can, and the quality of the end product may suffer as a result.